USPS Announces Holiday Mailing Deadlines To Service Members Abroad

-To send packages to military and diplomatic addresses abroad, the Postal Service offers a discounted price of $20.95 on its largest Priority Mail Flat Rate Box.
+To send packages to military and diplomatic address abroad, the Postal Service offers a discounted price of $20.95 on its largest Priority Mail Flat Rate box.
 The price includes a $1.50 discount per box for mail sent to Air/Army Post Office/Fleet Post Office/Diplomatic Post Office (APO/FPO/DPO) destinations worldwide.

 The Postal Service is expecting to process more than 10.1 million pounds of mail for APO/FPO/DPO destinations this holiday season.